 DENVER U.S. MINT TOUR

-To see where your currency is conceived (sorry, no free handouts), follow the money trail to the Denver U.S. Mint, one of only two mints in the United States.
-Hour-long weekday tours led by knowledgeable guides provide a fascinating look into the history of coinage, and both kids and adults love getting up close and personal with the shiny pocket change that streams off the production lines.
-Admission is complimentary, but reservations must be booked in advance.
+To see where your currency is conceived (sorry, no free handouts), follow the money trail to the Denver U.S. Mint.
+The free, 45-minute tours are led by knowledgeable guides and provide a fascinating look into the history of coinage.
+Both kids and adults will love getting up close and personal with the shiny pocket change that streams off the production lines.
+Tours are available Mon.–Thurs. from 8 a.m. to 3:30 p.m.
+Same-day tour tickets are available at the Tour Information window, which opens at 7 a.m.; no advance tickets are available.

 FEDERAL RESERVE BANK OF KANSAS CITY-DENVER BRANCH'S MONEY MUSEUM